-The Arkansas Division of Higher Education (ADHE) regulates employment in more than one role or position within UCA and/or any other state agency or institution.
+The Arkansas Department of Finance and Administration's Office of Personnel Management (OPM) regulates employment in more than one role or position within UCA and/or any other state agency or institution.

 University employees may work concurrently in two state positions if the conditions listed below are met.